 Siblings will share DNA segments on each chromosome

 You have 22 numbered chromosomes that are relevant to our discussion here.
-If you remember from school that you actually have 23 chromosomes, you are right – the 23rd one is a sex chromosome.
+If you remember from school that you actually have 23 chromosomes, you are right – the 23rd one is a chromosome that determines whether you are biologically male or female.

 The inheritance patterns for the sex chromosome is very different than it is for the autosomal DNA, which is found in the 22 numbered chromosomes.